swiss-territorial-data-lab/proj-rooftops/README.md

 ## Improvements

 - The workflow works for a single building, it should be generalized to a list a building
+- Either the workflow is processing EGID by EGID either the workflow could process several EGID at the same time.
+There is LiDAR segmentation tools in whitebox-tools that we can look at as example.
+I did a test with "lidar_segmentation" (https://www.whiteboxgeo.com/manual/wbt_book/available_tools/lidar_tools.html#LidarSegmentation) on QGIS and it was working well.
-- The lidar tiles must be automatically associated to the building EGID.
+- If we process EGID by EGID, the lidar tiles must be automatically associated to the building EGID.
 Merging of lidar data will be necessary for building spanning over several tiles
 - The hyper parameters value must be optimized for several buildings
 - The assessment script can be improved
 - Compressed LiDAR data can be stored on S3 and the script can fetch directly from there.